alexnelsone/centralizedlogging.io/09-Configure-MFA-for-Root-users.md

 ![30-configure-lza.png](images%2F30-configure-lza.png)

 By selecting the dropdown arrow next to `Resources` I can see the arn of the resources causing the alert and address them as necessary.

+Let's go ahead and take a look at some of the findings per account.